hardim11/ebustl-to-ttml/readme.md

 * support alternative display approaches.
 * create other variants of TTML.
 * only a couple of code pages supported in Cues (and only 850 for the header "GSI" section)
-* review how the Cues are processed, it's very messy right now
+* ~~review how the Cues are processed, it's very messy right now,~~ I've rewritten to write to a virtual screen and interpret that, will see if better
 * ~~add folder mode + watch~~
 * ~~add editor mode for stitch and also split~~
 * support S3 source / destination

+## Versions
+* 1.0.1 - initial attempt
+* 1.1.0 - new render approach;
+	* rewrite of render process to separate the Teletext decode from the TTML encode due to formatting issues observed.
+	* increased dubugging output

 ## Credits
 * as well are copying and editing [Quentin Renard's go-astisub project](https://github.com/asticode/go-astisub)